Whats going on at BOWLACRE HOME (8/11/2017)

-2017 July & still running with a good occupancy level; we’re full at present.
+2017 November & still running with a good occupancy level; we’re not quite full at present with 2 vacancies.

 Due to significant rise in the minimum for the living wage (many of our staff are on this rate!) to £7.50 per hour in April we have raised our private weekly rate to £560.00 per week from 16 July but are still one of the cheapest in the area.
 We have also raised new contracts for our private residents.

-We have continued to upgrade the fabric of the building etc following the CQC inspection last September – see 2016 notes; the upstairs corridors & the lounge now have laminated flooring, the chairs have all been replaced with wipe clean fabric & the beds are now metal frames with new waterproof mattresses & bedding.
+We have continued to upgrade the fabric of our home following the CQC inspection last September – see 2016 notes; the upstairs corridors & the lounge now have laminated flooring, the chairs have all been replaced with wipe clean fabric & the beds are now metal frames with new waterproof mattresses & bedding.
 Our handyman has been busy repairing as required & redecorating areas.

 2016 A quiet start to the year; we must be doing something right as we have been full most of the time.

 Due to legislation on staff wages (minimum wage increase & the new living wage rule) we have had to increase our fees, Private fees now £540 per week but still one of cheapest in the area.
 We needed to upgrade our fire alarm system; but this has been done by a different contractor in a different method so kept the cost down.

 September we had an inspection by CQC who rated us as ‘requiring improvement’ but in their report they acknowledged that we provide a good level of care but we need to improve the fabric of the building & contents & some of our documentation was found to be not what they expected; people generally aren’t aware that we pay an annual fee for CQC to come & inspect us ; this year their fees was £5600 per annum (so nearly £13,000 for the 1 days inspection – as they hadn’t inspected us since May 2014).
 The audit for the year (our financial year ends on 30 September) showed that we made a profit over the year which has been re-invested in the business.